DaveM86/Top_Trumps/README.md

 ### Project Notes

 I've removed most of the game play code while we get the messaging sorted, hoping this should be enough to start with.
-I've left the client.js file in there if you want to use it as a tarting point.
+I've left the client.js file in there if you want to use it as a starting point.
 Totally open to adding diffrent messaging "types" or changing the structure as you think we need.

 #### Requirements